ninewise/dissertation/introduction/chapter.md

 Given the success of Unipept for metaproteomics, could its analyzing strategies prove useful for metagenomics as well?
-By using a gene predictor, a metagenomics sample can be transformed *in silico* to a metaproteomics data set.
+By using a gene predictor, a metagenomics data set can be transformed *in silico* to a metaproteomics data set.
 As metagenomics data sets are of much larger volume than metaproteomics data sets, the Unipept index is wrapped in a local command line tool to avoid the network bottlenecks of an online